accolette/challenge-Semaine4-FrontEnd-heros-league/README.md

 _Built mobile-first, without any framework or AI tools throughout the development process.
 Copilot was used only at the very end, for final testing and accessibility checks.
-During week 4 of the 36-week training program.._
+During module 4 out of 25 of the training._

 This project is based on **Heros League™**, a fictional company providing superheroes for all kinds of emergency situations.